ohainaut/SatConAnalytic/README.md

 ## Files

+The code is far from elegant, as I was learning Python on-the-fly...
+Please be compassionately forgiving.

 - conan.py	main functions for ConAn
 - conanplot.py	plotting functions for ConAn
 - constants.py	generic constants for ConAn